On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

 \subsection{Second order velocity structure functions}

-Structure functions are common statistical measures for turbulence.
+Structure functions are common statistical measures for turbulent flow.
 We will introduce different structure functions as quantitative measures for kinetic energy and enstrophy contained in scales below \textit{r}.
 Structure functions are relatively easy to measure from observation.